eOTP Documentation

 Your guide to securing the universe with one-time passwords.

-Generating an appCode Token
+Generating an AppCode

-- Navigate to the AppCode section.
+2. Go to the appCode section.

-- Click Create New AppCode and name it (e.g., "MyApp-Prod").
+3. Click Create New appCode and provide a name (e.g., "MyApp-Prod").

-- Store it securely in your application’s environment variables.
+7. Copy the generated `AppCode` and store it securely in your application’s environment variables.

-Using eOTP in Your Application
+Integrating eOTP into Your Application

 <script delay src="https://api.e-otp.com/eotp.js"></script>